 Agile defender: At level 5 scouts may use 2 times their agility for defense in place of 1 times their agility and 1 times their fortitude.

-Mobility: At level 5 scouts may combine an attack and move action (including a special move actions) to attack at any point during a move before the move is finished.
+Mobility: At level 5 scouts may combine an attack and move action (including special move actions) to attack at any point during a move before the move is finished.
 This also combines the action costs of the two actions.

 Dodge: starting at 7th level, scouts may ignore the damage from a physical attack once per day (increases to 2 times at 14th level and 3 times at 20th level)